sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/03-loading-data/03-universal-load-functions/README.md

 title: Universal load functions
 ---

-> TODO this doesn't work, because the body isn't completely buffered before `request.json()` fulfils.
+> TODO use an external API instead of a hidden one.
+This doesn't currently work, because the body isn't completely buffered before `request.json()` fulfils.
 Bug in webcontainer?

 In the previous two exercises we loaded data from the server using `+page.server.js` and `+layout.server.js` files.
 This is very convenient if you need to do things like getting data directly from a database, or reading cookies.